-8.7b Unassigned Epinephrine
+8.6b Unassigned Epinephrine

 In accordance with Texas Education Code Chapter 38, Subchapter E, North East ISD has adopted a policy which allows trained school personnel to administer an epinephrine auto-injector to a person who is believed to be experiencing an anaphylactic reaction.
 Authorized and trained individuals may administer an epinephrine auto-injector at any time to a person experiencing anaphylaxis on a school campus.
-The district will ensure that each campus has enough authorized employees who are trained to administer epinephrine so that at least one trained individual is present on campus during regular school hours and for on campus school sponsored activities before and after school hours.
+The district will ensure that each campus has a sufficient number of authorized employees who are trained to administer epinephrine so that at least one trained individual is present on campus during regular school hours and for on campus school sponsored activities before and after school hours.

-8.7c Unassigned Opioid Antagonist Medication
+8.6c Unassigned Opioid Antagonist Medication